 As Mary Poppins sings, “A spoonful of sugar helps the medicine go down.”
-Add a large measure of creative marketing as the finishing touch.
+Giving medicine to children may require an additional measure of creative marketing as the finishing touch.
 Try these tricks:

 The same medication may come in a variety of flavors and forms.
 Stick to your baby’s preferences.
 Generic brands may have a harsher taste.